mredenti/modern-cmake/episodes/01-intro.md

 - Build system generators describe general relationships.
 - Modern CMake is simpler and reduces the chance of build problems.
 - CMake is not a build system, it is a cross-platform build generator.
+- CMake’s two-stage setup process was introduced in Section 2.3, “Generating Project Files”.
+In the first stage, the CMakeLists.txt file is read and a representation of the project is built up in memory.
+This is called the configure stage.
+If the configure stage is successful, the generate stage can then be executed to create the build tool’s project files in the build directory

 ::::::::::::::::::::::::::::::::::::::::::::::::